top of page

 Terrestrial Plant & Ecosystem Ecology Lab

 Research projects generally involve both community and ecosystem level analyses with respect to various natural and anthropogenic disturbances/management.
-The emerging theme in current work is that of novel ecosystems that result from invasive species or pests.
+The emerging theme in current work is an exploration of biodiversity and how nature works in our suburban campus environment.
+Previously, we have focused on novel ecosystems that result from invasive species or pests.
 The future goals as well as the broader context of this work is that we will be able to apply our findings to restoration plans to maintain native diversity in both natural and managed systems.
 My background is largely in ecosystem patterns and processes (e.g. plant productivity, nutrient cycling, soil-plant interactions, etc.) with respect to land-use change resulting from land management.

 My perspective of our work is that ecological research is essential for providing scientific knowledge to guide appropriate land-use recommendations and policies geared towards ensuring a sustainable future.
 Focusing on the ecosystem-scale affords the appropriate resolution for exploring the interactions between the abiotic and biotic components as well as the effects of anthropogenic influence.
 In addition to performing basic research, it is crucial to educate the public and the leaders of tomorrow about the importance of good stewardship of their environment.
 Ecology provides both the scientific understanding and the framework within which environmental awareness should be taught.
 Therefore, it is my long-term goal and desire to expand upon my knowledge of ecological systems and to share that understanding within an environmental construct.